Who else read The Cursed Child, only to be left with an urge to re-read the actual Harry Potter books?

 Whenever I see this mural I think of Neville and cry a little bit on the inside.

-We ended our day in Hogsmeade by stopping by Honeydukes to buy as much candy as we could safely carry with us.
+We ended our day in Hogsmeade at Honeydukes to buy as much candy as we could safely carry with us.
 Which turned out to be one of every item in the shop.
 Chocolate frogs, Fizzing Whizbees, chocolate wands, Bertie Bott’s Every Flavour Beans, and Sugar Quill lollipops.
 Like kids in a candy store.
 Literally.

 We packed our stuff and traveled back to the “real” world to look at what else Universal had to offer.